-If these statutory provisions are not again amended by the General Assembly, Commonwealth and school district contribution rates and costs are projected to grow by a factor of three over the next four years, rising from \$1.5 billion in fiscal year 2014 to over \$4.3 billion in fiscal year 2017.
+If these statutory provisions are not again amended by the General Assembly, Commonwealth and school district contribution rates and costs are projected to grow by a factor of three over the next few years, rising from \$1.5 billion in fiscal year 2014 to over \$4.3 billion in fiscal year 2017.
 Various bills and plans to amend the existing statutes have been discussed, proposed or introduced in the General Assembly, but not enacted.
-Such proposals have included proposals to provide for future employees a defined contribution plan (similar to 401(k) plans utilized in the private sector) and to again defer the escalation of the increased employer contribution rates.
+Such proposals have included proposals to provide for future employees a defined contribution plan (similar to 401(k) plans utilized in the private sector) and to again defer the escalation of the increased employer contribution rate which will tend to have the effect of lengthening the period of time necessary to fund the unfunded actuarial accrued liability for the pension plans.

 The funding status of the SERS and PSERS pension plans has been among the factors cited by the rating agencies in their written analyses released in conjunction with their release of lowered ratings on the Commonwealth general obligation bonds.
-See "RATINGS" herein.